The Main Event

 below the 57.
 So the 57 is the basic sound, and the 421 is a little darker and

-it’s very fat."
+its very fat."

 Nun, was meint er mit: John showed mic